Skip to content

 Groups are the foundation of Trecs' performance model:

-- Cache efficiency — entities with the same tags are packed together, so iterating over them is fast
+• Cache efficiency — entities with the same tags are packed together, so iteration is fast.

-- Targeted iteration — systems can iterate over specific groups by tag, skipping irrelevant entities entirely
+• Targeted iteration — systems iterate over specific groups by tag, skipping irrelevant entities.

-- Partitions — template partitions use groups to separate entities by state, so each partition can be iterated independently
+• Partitions — template partitions use groups to separate entities by state, so each partition iterates independently.

-GroupSlices() is a low-level iteration pattern that gives you direct access to component buffers per group.
-This bypasses the per-entity abstraction and can be more efficient for bulk operations, but requires you to manage group-level access yourself.
+GroupSlices() is a low-level iteration pattern that gives direct access to component buffers per group.
+It bypasses the per-entity abstraction and can be more efficient for bulk operations, but requires you to manage group-level access yourself.

 {